 Help Raise Money to Clear Landmines in Ukraine

 Ukraine is the most heavily mined country in Europe.
-The Russian war in Ukraine has created a minefield roughly equivalent to the size of Arizona according to Halo Trust.
+The Russian war in Ukraine has created a minefield roughly the size of Arizona, according to Halo Trust.

-It's not only making it difficult for people’s daily lives, but also causing major disruptions in farming, a key breadbasket of the world.
+Landmines not only make daily life dangerous for civilians but also disrupt farming—threatening a key breadbasket of the world.

-There is an urgent need for action to reduce the risk of landmines for civilians and to restore safe and secure access to land.
+There is an urgent need to clear landmines, reduce risks for civilians, and restore safe access to farmland.

 Thirty years of service...